scalabridge/docs/sites/en/learn-to-code/loops.md

 # LAB: One Potato

-Write a program called `potato.rb` that prints the entire potato poem, accurately.
+Write a program called `potato.scala` that prints the entire potato poem, accurately.

 # Lab: Adder

-Write a program named `adder.rb` that keeps a *running total*.
+Write a program named `adder.scala` that keeps a *running total*.

 For example:

-    ruby adder.rb
+    scalac adder.scala
+    scala ScalaAdder
     1
     Total: 1
     2